 Once the immediate danger is over the doctor will assess damage.
 Patients could suffer minimal harm or the traumatic brain injury could be severe and permanent.
 The damage depends on many factors such as the location of the impact and how quickly medical care was provided.
 When pressure on the brain is relieved more quickly the outcome is likely to be better.

 Traumatic brain injuries can occur to people of all ages.
 They are extremely serious injuries and may require medical care and treatment for the rest of your life.
 The costs for this treatment can be astronomical and the person is deprived of a normal life.
 Victims of TBI and their families may be entitled to compensation for damages.
-If your loved one suffered a TBI contact the legal team at The Bader Law Firm for a consultation today.
+If your loved one suffered a TBI contact the legal team at Bader Scott Injury Lawyers for a consultation today.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.